 As a young adult visiting France or the French capital, you may be wondering whether you're old enough to drink in the country during your stay.
-Or perhaps you're a parent bringing older teens on your trip and you wonder whether they're allowed that small glass of wine at dinner as a special treat.
+Or perhaps you're a parent bringing older teens along for the ride-- and you wonder whether they're allowed that small glass of wine at dinner as a special treat.

 This means that individuals over the age of 18 may legally purchase alcohol in supermarkets or other points of retail around the country, as well as in restaurants, bars and clubs.

 This, of course, counters the reigning perception that sees France as a culture that's lax about minors drinking-- a stereotype about locals that has in the past had some basis in truth.

 Those days are clearly gone, however.

 Under the new legislation, penalties have also been significantly strengthened: vendors in stores, bars, or other establishments selling alcohol to individuals under 18 may be fined up to 7,500 Euros for breaking the rules.
 If there's anything that's likely to fight cavalier attitudes about selling or giving alcohol to minors, it's those sorts of potential monetary consequences.

 How Common is Carding in Bars, Clubs, and Restaurants in Paris?